 Traditionally, the central ethic of ahiṃsā mirrors the ascetic ideal of renunciation.
-Aiming to purify the soul, it is focused on self-realization.
+Aiming [44] to purify the soul, it is focused on self-realization.
 Anne Vallely dubbed this orthodox interpretation of ahiṃsā a "liberation-centric ethos" (2002, 193).
 By contrast, in recent years, a new interpretation of ahiṃsā emerged, involving a "discourse of environmentalism and animal rights" (Vallely 2002, 193).
 Nonviolence, from this perspective, is not so much about the purification of the soul as it is about "alleviating the suffering of other living beings" (Vallely 2002, 205).
 Vallely aptly terms this interpretation of ahiṃsā a "sociocentric and ecocentric ethos" (2002, 193, 203-13), observing the emergence of this new ethical orientation among some Jain communities already twenty years ago.
 At that time, this environmental interpretation of ahiṃsā marked a sharp difference between not only diaspora Jains and Jains in India, but also among the first- and second-generation diaspora Jains (Vallely 2002, 204-5).

-In comparison, in the Jain discourse under discussion, environmentalism has become a pan-Jain theme.
+In comparison, the Jain discourse on the pandemic shows that environmentalism has become a pan-Jain theme.
 It is no longer uniquely characteristic of young western Jains.
-Contemporary Jains, whether living in India or elsewhere, whether first-, second-, or third-generation diaspora Jains, frequently express Jain principles in a language that stresses the importance of both maintaining a healthy ecosystem and protecting animal rights, showing the interconnectedness between human, animal, and plant life.
+Contemporary Jains, whether living in India or elsewhere, whether first, second, or third generation diaspora Jains, frequently express Jain principles in a language that stresses the importance to both maintain a healthy ecosystem and protect animal rights, showing the interconnectedness between human, animal, and plant life.